Document

 As a taxpayer, you may be unsure about how to treat dividend income while filing your tax return.
 Do you need to pay tax on dividend income?

-Finance Act 2020 shifted the taxability on dividend income from the hands of the dividend declaring the company to the individual investors.
+Finance Act 2020 shifted the taxability on dividend income from the hands of the dividend-declaring company to the individual investors.

-In this article, we will discuss the old and the new tax provision related to ‘dividend income’ and its tax implications.
+In this article, we will discuss the old and the new tax provisions related to ‘dividend income’ and its tax implications.

 Dividend Received From an Indian Company